privacyidea/privacyidea/doc/installation/system/logging.rst

 .. note:: These examples define a mail handler, that will send emails to certain email addresses, if an ERROR occurs.
 All other DEBUG messages will be logged to a file.

+.. note:: The filename extension is irrelevant in this case

 .. rubric:: Footnotes